John Spalding (Scottish politician)

-John Spalding (1763 – 26 August 1815) was a Scottish MP in the British Parliament.

-He represented Wigtown Burghs 1796–1803.

-He was elected a Fellow of the Royal Society in July 1797.
+John Spalding (1763 – 26 August 1815) was a Scottish MP in the British Parliament who represented Wigtown Burghs 1796–1803 and was elected a Fellow of the Royal Society in July 1797.

-He married Mary Anne Eden, daughter of Thomas Eden and Mariana Jones, on 19 December 1807; their son was John Eden Spalding.
-Mary Anne went on to marry Henry Brougham, 1st Baron Brougham and Vaux after his death.
+He married Mary Anne Eden, daughter of Thomas Eden and Mariana Jones, on 19 December 1807; their son was John Eden Spalding and their daughter was Marianne Spalding, wife of Sir Alexander Malet, 2nd Baronet, Envoy Extraordinary and Minister Plenipotentiary to German Confederation.
+After his death, Mary Anne went on to marry Henry Brougham, 1st Baron Brougham and Vaux.